How can I promote my book?

 Create a community or a forum where your readers can connect, share ideas, and talk about your book.
 Social media platforms change but the need for community never goes away.

-Create short presentations and put them on SlideShare.
+Create short presentations and put them on SlideShare or whatever site is current.

 Run a webinar or a live video call (using your slides from SlideShare).

-And then upload the recording of your hangout to YouTube or your own website.
+And then upload the recording of your live video call to YouTube or your own website.

 Run an ebook signing -- yes a digital signature with some kind of authography app.
 This is a new and growing field so you might need to run a google search for the best one.
 Hold virtual events just like you'd hold physical events -- on a Google hangout, a webinar, a Facebook event.
 Have giveaways and prizes to keep people on the line and engaged and to make them want to spread news of your events.